-Injection of single settings into properties
+Injection of single settings

-Flow provides a way to inject specific settings through the InjectConfiguration annotation directly into your properties.
-The annotation provides three optional attributes related to configuration injection:
+Flow provides a way to inject specific settings through the InjectConfiguration PHP attribute directly into class properties and constructor arguments.
+The attribute is configured through three optional properties related to configuration injection:

 - package specifies the package to get the configuration from.
-Defaults to the package the current class belongs to. - path specifies the path to the setting that should be injected.
+Defaults to the package the current class belongs - path specifies the path to the setting that should be injected.
 If it's not set all settings of the current (or - type one of the ConfigurationManager::CONFIGURATION_TYPE constants to define where the configuration is fetched from, defaults to ConfigurationManager::CONFIGURATION_TYPE_SETTINGS.

-Note: As a best-practice for testing and extensibility you should also provide setters for any setting you add to your class, although this is not required for the injection to work.
+Note: As a best-practice for testing and extensibility you should prefer constructor arguments over properties or provide setters for any setting you add to your class.
+Annotations based on doc-comments supported but deprecated, therefore use PHP attributes instead.